 Later, scoop it up in the strainer and start washing out with cold water.

 If you don’t have ricotta at hand, let’s make buttermilk cheese as a way to replace it.
-This cheese is an outstanding candidate used to fill your creamy lemon-ricotta pasta among several options available in this list.
+Aside from being the key ingredient in dishes starring buttermilk, this cheese is an outstanding candidate used to fill your creamy lemon-ricotta pasta among several options available in this list.

 You can go to prepare it at home instead of finding them in corner shops.
 So how to create the cheese?

 You need 15 minutes for preparation and 45 minutes for cooking it.